Behavioural Targeting

 The staff of the Orange shop in Wimbledon were very helpful.
 Thank you.

 My mobile phone developed a fault.
-It started a few weeks ago but has made the device unusable now.
-There’s an electrical noise that became so bad other people couldn’t hear me.
-I could hear then but they had no idea what I was saying.
+It started a few weeks ago, but has made the device unusable now.
+There’s an electrical noise that became so bad that other people couldn’t hear me.
+I could hear them, but they had no idea what I was saying.
 So, I went to talk to the people at Orange and discovered they don’t have the right phone on the insurance that I have been paying for.
 They said it’s my fault, I said it was their fault.
-Anyway, after much discussion it appeared that I could upgrade for free anyway so there’s really not that much difference.
+Anyway, after much discussion, it appeared that I could upgrade for free anyway, so there’s really not that much difference.

 But What Was The Year?